Benjamin Butler: Later years and death

 In his later years Butler reduced his activity level, working on his memoir, Butler's Book, which was published in 1892.
 Butler's Book has 1,037 pages plus a 94-page appendix consisting of letters.
 In it, "Butler focused by far the majority of his attention on the war years, vigorously defending his often-maligned record."
 He arranged "with his longtime friend and ally James Parton [author of General Butler in New Orleans] that Parton would finish the book if Butler died before it was done.
 (As it happens, Parton died first, in October 1891)."
-Butler's biographer Richard S. West, Jr. writes, "The autobiography may be said to be generally true without being meticulously accurate".
+Butler's biographer Richard S. West Jr. writes, "The autobiography may be said to be generally true without being meticulously accurate".

 Butler died on January 11, 1893, of complications from a bronchial infection, two days after arguing a case before the Supreme Court.
 He is buried in his wife's family cemetery, behind the main Hildreth Cemetery in Lowell.
 The inscription on Butler's monument reads, "the true touchstone of civil liberty is not that all men are equal but that every man has the right to be the equal of every other man—if he can."

 His daughter Blanche married Adelbert Ames, a Mississippi governor and senator who had served as a general in the Union Army during the war.
-Butler's descendants include the scientist Adelbert Ames Jr., suffragist and artist Blanche Ames Ames, Butler Ames, Hope Butler, and George Plimpton.
+Butler's descendants include the scientist Adelbert Ames Jr., suffragist and artist Blanche Ames Ames, Butler Ames, and George Plimpton.

 Legacy

 According to biographer Hans L. Trefousse:

 Butler was one of the most controversial 19th-century American politicians.
 Demagogue, speculator, military bungler, and sharp legal practitioner—he was all of these; and he also was a fearless advocate of justice for the downtrodden, a resourceful military administrator, and an astonishing innovator.
 He was passionately hated and equally strongly admired, and if the South called him "Beast," his constituents in Massachusetts were fascinated by him....
 As a leading advocate of radical Reconstruction, Butler played an important role in the conflict between president and Congress.
 His effectiveness was marred by the frequency with which engaged in personal altercations, and his conduct as one of the principal managers of the impeachment trial of Andrew Johnson was dubious.
 Nevertheless he deserves recognition as a persistent critic of southern terrorism and is one of the chief authors of the Civil Rights Act of 1875.

-Black newspapers eulogized him "consistently as a 'friend of the colored race,' 'a staunch and enthusiastic advocate' of Black progress, and 'one of the few American statesmen who have stood as a wall of defense in favor of equal rights for all American citizens.' ...
+Black newspapers eulogized him "consistently as a 'friend of the colored race,' 'a staunch and enthusiastic advocate' of Black progress, and 'one of the few American statesmen who have stood as a wall of defense in favor of equal rights for all American citizens..
 The New England Torchlight put it simply: 'The white South hated him.
 The black South loved him.